-Zimbabwe soldier denies military takeover in live address on state TV
+Zimbabwe: Uncertainty over Mugabe's whereabouts as military denies coup

 "To both our people and the world beyond our borders, we wish to make it abundantly clear that this is not a military takeover of government," Maj.
 Gen. S.B.
 Moyo said.

-"What the Zimbabwe Defense Forces is doing is to pacify a degenerating political, social and economic situation in our country, which if not addressed may result in a violent conflict," he said, urging the public to remain calm but "limit unnecessary movement."
+"What the Zimbabwe Defense Forces is doing is to pacify a degenerating political, social and economic situation in our country, which if not addressed may result in a violent conflict," he said.
+He urged the public to remain calm but "limit unnecessary movement."

-In the hours preceding the announcement, eyewitnesses reported seeing around 100 troops on the streets outside of Harare.

-The sudden appearance of troops in the capital comes amid rising political tensions in the wake of Mugabe's shock sacking of his deputy, powerful Vice President Emmerson Mnangagwa.
+In the hours before the announcement, eyewitnesses reported seeing around 100 troops on the streets of downtown Harare.
+The sudden appearance of soldiers in the capital comes amid rising political tensions in the wake of Mugabe's shock sacking of his deputy, powerful Vice President Emmerson Mnangagwa.

+The military has been careful not to call their efforts a coup, but that appears to be what is actually unfolding, observers say.

+"This a coup by any other name," Alex Magaisa, a former political aide to ex-Zimbabwean Prime Minister Morgan Tsvangirai, told CNN.
+"They might be trying to give a fig leaf to the notion that President Mugabe is still the leader.
+But de facto they are obviously the military force."

 Mnangagwa had previously been considered most likely to succeed Mugabe if the president stepped down or died in office.
 His sudden dismissal cleared the way for 93-year-old Mugabe to appoint his wife, Grace, to the position, prompting widespread discontent among formerly loyalist supporters.